European Board in Head and Neck Radiology Diploma

 The EBiHNR Diploma is a document certifying in-depth knowledge of the pertinent anatomy, pathology, clinical-radiologic and imaging-related issues in the field of head and neck and maxillo-facial radiology, going beyond the requirements included in the Revised European Training Charter for Clinical Radiology (European Diploma in Radiology, EDiR).

 This diploma represents a recognised qualification in head and neck imaging subspecialisation and assists head and neck imagers in the promotion of their skills and experience when dealing with other clinical colleagues and with the general public.

 Next diploma examination:

 Diploma application deadline:

 Saturday, July 31, 2021 | APPLICATION IS CLOSED

 – 400,00 EUR: ESHNR Corresponding Members

-In case a candidate does not pass the EBiHNR Diploma, the candidate may apply one year later again, in order to re-take the examination.
-No reduced fee for re-examination will be granted.
+In case a candidate does not pass the EBiHNR Diploma, the candidate may apply later again, in order to re-take the examination.

 Successful candidates will be awarded the European Board of Head and Neck Radiology Diploma.
 In addition, they become Fellows of the ESHNR.
 The Fellow status is valid for as long as the Diploma is valid.